 The goals of this Michigan Flora Website are to present, in a searchable and browsable form, the basic information about all vascular plants known to occur outside of cultivation in the state.
 This includes, unlike the published Michigan Flora, the spore bearing vascular plants (ferns, horsetails, club mosses, etc).
 Information available includes maps showing the distribution of all the species in the state, keys to all the families, genera, and species, brief discussions about the species, including habitats, nativity, date of first collection of aliens, and in some cases, notes helpful to identification beyond the features noted in the keys.

-Michigan Flora - June Featured Plant
+Michigan Flora - September Featured Plant

 Located ins swamps, shores, river floodplain forests, wet thickets, moist open ground; also roadsides, ditches, near habitations, and other sites where probably escaped from cultivation.
 Learn More

 The University of Michigan Herbarium has been awarded seven National Science Foundation grants over the past four years in which six of the grants involve the Thematic Collections Networks (TCN).
 Here is an update on Macrofungi.